elmar-hinz/Cool/README.md

 could serve the request.
 The first service that answers with TRUE is the winner.
 It is instantiated and returned ready to do the job.

+### Out-look ###
-This is a rather simple algorythm to find the winnig service, but it's simplicity by intention.
-Not to much should happen behind the scenes.
+> This is the most simple algorythm to find the winnig service, but it's
+> simplicity by intention.
+Inject your own finders in future versionsns.

 ```php
 // ...
 Concierge get me a pizza service!